Alexander Sitkovetsky

 Latest Releases

 Born in Moscow, Alexander comes from a family with a well-established musical tradition.
-At the age of eight, he made his concerto debut, and the same year, he moved to study at the Yehudi Menuhin School where he is now an Associate Artist.
-He went on to study at the Royal Academy of Music in London and later at the Kronberg Academy in Germany.
+At the age of eight, he made his concerto debut, and the same year, he moved to the UK to study at the Yehudi Menuhin School where he is now an Associate Artist.
 Both as a soloist, a director, and a chamber musician, he has received several awards, including the 1st prize at the 2011 Trio di Trieste Duo Competition, performing with pianist Wu Qian with whom he regularly performs.
+Since 2023, he has been Artistic Director of the NFM Leopoldinum Orchestra in Wrocław.

 His recordings have won great critical acclaim, notably his 2018 Chandos recording of Philip Sawyers’s Violin Concerto with the English Symphony, and a CPO recording of Andrzej Panufnik's Violin Concerto with the Konzerthaus Orchester Berlin to commemorate the composer's 100th birthday, which won an ICMA Special Achievement Award.

-Alexander plays the 1679 ‘Parera’ Antonio Stradivari violin, kindly loaned to him through the Beare’s International Violin Society by a generous sponsor
+Alexander studied at the Royal Academy of Music in London and later at the Kronberg Academy in Germany.
+He plays the 1679 ‘Parera’ Antonio Stradivari violin, kindly loaned to him through the Beare’s International Violin Society by a generous sponsor.